 • February – June: Search Committee in discernment and conducting ministry and background checks on semi-finalists; Transition Committee starts planning events further on in the process

-• June/July: Potential discernment retreat with semi-finalists
+• Early Summer: Potential discernment retreat with semi-finalists

 • July: Search Committee submits slate to Standing Committee for approval, Standing Committee announces slate followed by a two-week petition period, followed by Standing Committee announcement of final slate